ivy-llc/ivy/docs/overview/background/standardization.rst

 Do Standards Work?
 ------------------

-Despite making this distinction with Ivy, we do still believe that the adoption of a shared standard by each ML framework would bring huge benefits, unrelated to what we’re doing at Ivy.
+Despite making this distinction with Ivy, we do still believe that the adoption of a shared standard by each ML framework would bring huge benefits, unrelated to what we're doing at Ivy.

 Again, contrary to `A/C Chargers <https://en.wikipedia.org/wiki/AC_adapter#Problems>`_, `Character Encodings <https://en.wikipedia.org/wiki/Character_encoding>`_, `Instant Messaging <https://en.wikipedia.org/wiki/Comparison_of_instant_messaging_protocols>`_ and other bumpy roads alluded to in the comic, most of the technology sector is full of successful standards.
 The reason we can “build” custom computers is thanks to many essential standards for the interoperability of different computer components, such as: `BIOS <https://en.wikipedia.org/wiki/BIOS#BIOS_Boot_Specification>`_ for hardware initialization, `PCIe <https://en.wikipedia.org/wiki/PCI_Express>`_ for interfacing components on the motherboard, `RAID <https://en.wikipedia.org/wiki/RAID>`_ for storage virtualization, `Bluetooth <https://en.wikipedia.org/wiki/Bluetooth>`_ for wireless data exchange, `BTX <https://en.wikipedia.org/wiki/BTX_(form_factor)>`_ for motherboard form factors and `SATA <https://en.wikipedia.org/wiki/Serial_ATA>`_ for connecting host bus adapters to storage devices.